ldmoray/styn/README.rst

       start_server     [Default]  Start the server
       stop_server

-    Powered by pynt - A Lightweight Python Build Tool.
+    Powered by styn - A Lightweight Python Build Tool for Celery Users.

-pynt takes care of dependencies between tasks.
+styn takes care of dependencies between tasks.
 In the following case start\_server depends on clean, html and image generation (image task is ignored).

 .. code:: bash

-    $ pynt #Runs the default task start_server.
-It does exactly what "pynt start_server" would do.
+    $ styn #Runs the default task start_server.
+It does exactly what "styn start_server" would do.
     [ example.py - Starting task "clean" ]
     Cleaning build directory...
     [ example.py - Completed task "clean" ]